Cahmoraes/utils/readme.md

 Used to check data type of a given element. this function recognizes the difference between null and object.
+Return a representational string of a given data type.

-This transformation occurs from the left to right
+This transformation occurs from the left to right.

 ```js
 import { typeOf, log } from '@cahmoraes93/utils'